EbYVarghese18/login_session_django_user_admin_twitter/README.md

 1. user login:
-   need to create a user to login by using the signup. login will be authenticated from the database(database is postgres). admin user cannot login in user login. session is managed. user can signout and login with another username.
+   need to create a user to login by using the signup. login will be authenticated from the database(database is postgresql). admin user cannot login in user login. session is managed. user can signout and login with another username.